How to Stay Connected and Get Involved

 FIFSW sends out a weekly Alumni Digest focused on jobs, eventsand other opportunities.
 To subscribe to the listserv, email email@example.com

-Sent the first Wednesday of each month (with the exception of July and August), FIFSW’s monthly newsletter shares innovations in research and practice, student and alumni profiles, upcoming events and more.
-Click here to subscribe and view past issues here.
+Sent each month (with a break during the summer), FIFSW’s monthly newsletter shares innovations in research and practice, student and alumni profiles, upcoming events and more.
+To subscribe to the newsletter reach out to our Senior Communications Strategist Dale Duncan.
+And view past issues here.

 7. Follow us on social media